Skip to content

 Shri Krishna

-Chose to guide from the chariot because the Common Vision was greater than personal glory.
+Chose to guide from the chariot because the collective purpose was greater than personal glory.

 MoralEthical